 - All expunged records, including deferred judgments or “set aside convictions” from other states must be disclosed!

 You are required to write a letter of explanation and submit all requisite paperwork for every disclosure.
 Failure to properly disclose will guarantee denial of your license based on an attempt to “fraudulently procure a license.”
 Even if you get your license, it will be revoked later.
 Making sure that you include everything that is required and adequately explain your incident without saying too much or making things worse for yourself is critical.

 STUFF YOU DON’T NEED TO REALLY WORRY ABOUT

-Even though you may have been arrested, does not mean you were convicted of a misdemeanor.
-Many arrests actually result in reductions to infractions.
+Even though you may have been arrested, it does not mean you were convicted of a misdemeanor.
+Many arrests actually result in reductions in infractions.
 Many cases get dropped completely.
-If you were handcuffed and carted off in the back or a squad car, taken to jail, booked and fingerprinted, then went to court, were sentenced by a judge and had to pay a huge fine and do community service, you were probably convicted of a misdemeanor and you need to report ii to the BRN.
-If you were given a ticket, or fingerprinted and released and never went to court, you probably don’t have to worry about it.
+If you were handcuffed and carted off in the back of a squad car, taken to jail, booked and fingerprinted, then went to court, were sentenced by a judge, and had to pay a huge fine and do community service, you were probably convicted of a misdemeanor, and you need to report it to the BRN.
+If you were given a ticket or fingerprinted and released and never went to court, you probably don’t have to worry about it.
 Make 100% sure that you are 100% sure of what should be disclosed or not.
 The last thing you want to do is disclose something you didn’t need to disclose.
 This can cause a delay in your application and may cause unnecessary denials or appeals of your license.

 THE POSSIBLE OUTCOMES

-Once you have applied for your RN license and properly disclosed your past conviction or incident, there are a few ways this can go (listed from best to worst outcome):
+Once you have applied for your RN license and properly disclosed your past conviction or incident, there are a few ways this can go (listed from the best to the worst outcome):

-- Your RN license application will be denied, you will be given permission to sit for the NCLEX but the results will not be released until you’ve appealed the denial.
+- Your RN license application will be denied, and you will be given permission to sit for the NCLEX, but the results will not be released until you’ve appealed the denial.

 - Upon appeal, you are given your RN license fee and clear with no restrictions.